HOW TO FIND A (REAL!) LITERARY AGENT

 The first synopsis you write should be one that covers the events in the book in a more or less chapter by chapter order, allowing perhaps one or two paragraphs per chapter to summarize the events.
 You can probably synopsize a 100,000 word book in about 7-10 single-spaced pages, skipping a line between paragraphs, and using a good, clear font.
 The reason I suggest using single-space for a synopsis is to visually differentiate the synopsis from the manuscript excerpt or full manuscript.
 But if an agent tells you to double-space the synopsis he or she has requested, by all means do so.

 The second synopsis I suggest my workshoppers write is for agents that request a “one page synopsis” or a “short synopsis.”
-This kind of synopsis is so short that you really can’t cover events in chapter by chapter manner.
+This kind of synopsis is so brief that you really can’t cover events in chapter by chapter manner.
 They’re even harder to do well than the first, more extended kind.
 Basically it’s a case of cut, summarize, then cut some more.
-But they can be done, and it will serve you well to have both kinds sitting in a file in your computer, ready to be printed up and sent out.
+But they can be done, and it will serve you well to have both kinds prepared.

 Write your synopsis in present tense.
 (If you don’t know what present tense is, you’re not ready to submit anything to anyone – go back and take some remedial English courses.)

 The synopsis should cover the entire book, including the end.
 Don’t get coy and say, “And to find out what happens at the end…read the manuscript!”
 (Aspiring authors have indeed done this, and agents and editors find it really annoying.)

 Give about the same amount of detail in writing a synopsis for submission that you might use in describing a good movie to a friend.
 You don’t want to tell every single detail, but you want the plot to flow along in a concise, yet understandable, fashion.
 Use vivid, precise language, and be specific about what happens – just not detailed.

 For example, if a character dies, say so, in vivid language.